info@beaconcounselingwi.com

 Self-Compassion: How to be Kind to Ourselves

-March 6, 2024 by Beacon Counseling LLC Miscellaneous, Uncategorized 0 comments
+March 6, 2024 by Beacon Counseling LLC Miscellaneous 0 comments

 Think about the last time a friend or family member was going through something difficult.
 How did you respond?
 How did you express compassion towards them?
 Maybe you comforted them, listened and validated their feelings, offered them kindness rather than judging them for their mistakes.